 WE DON’T HAVE TO PROVE ANYTHING.
 AUSTRALIA MADE THE CLAIM!

 Our land was INVADED – Australia’s claim to Sovereignty is an untenable fiction and outside the legal bounds of British and International Law.
 It is a ‘historical’ and ‘Archaeological fact’ that we were first on this our lands.
-It is not up to us to prove we are the Sovereign peoples of this land by birthright, it is up to those who have made the claim against us.
+It is not up to us to prove we are the Sovereign peoples of these lands by birthright, it is up to those who made the claimed the claim we are not to prove it?

 Response to Maglen, quoted from Bolt’s Blog –